babyman/quick-tabs-chrome-extension/readme.md

 ![Search History](screenshots/searching_history.png?raw=true)

-Search your browser history by adding 3 spaces to the start or end of your search query.
+Search your browser history by starting your search with '/h ' or adding 3 spaces to the end of your search query.

 #### Decide what to show.